The Philodendron Rio has distinct creamy yellow striations running right down the middle of the spade-shaped leaves.

 As Philodendron Rio is a rainforest plant, it is accustomed to natural canopy shade with bright sunlight around it.

-Philodendron Rio thrives in medium to bright, indirect sunlight.
+Philodendron Rio thrives in medium to 4-6 hours of bright, indirect sunlight.
 It is more tolerant of low-light circumstances than most other Philodendrons.

 However, avoid direct sunlight because it can cause burns and brown blotches on the foliage.